niksy/figura/README.md

 List of events, delegated to children elements.

+There are certain considerations to take when using Figura’s event delegation:

+-   Since delegating `focus` and `blur` events is not natively possible, those events are mapped to `focusin` and `focusout` respectively

 ```js
 {
 	'click .shelby': 'method1', // Delegated click event to `.shelby` calling instance method `method1`